Consensys/doc.goquorum/docs/Concepts/Permissioning/Enhanced/ContractDesign.md

     If a role is revoked all accounts which are linked to the role lose all access rights

 * `VoterManager.sol`: This contract receives requests from a valid implementation contract as defined in `PermissionsUpgradable.sol`.
-    It stores the data of valid voters at network level which can approve identified activities e.g. adding a new organization to the network.
+    It stores the data of valid voters at network level which can approve identified activities, for example adding a new organization to the network.
     Any account which is linked to a predefined network admin role will be marked as a voter.
 Whenever a network level activity which requires voting is performed, a voting item is added to this contract and each voter account can vote for the activity.
 The activity is marked as `Approved` upon majority voting.